FabioCalcinelli/James/README.md

 - excel

-Stores the current status of the batch in a numerical_status.xlsx file ###
+Stores the current status of the batch in a numerical_status.xlsx file.
 >>> python james.py excel